Cubic reciprocity: Integers

+Cubic residues are usually only defined in modulus n such that $\lambda(n)$ (the Carmichael lambda function of n) is divisible by 3, since for other integer n, all residues are cubic residues.

-As is often the case in number theory, it is easier to work modulo prime numbers, so in this section all moduli p, q, etc., are assumed to be positive, odd primes.
+As is often the case in number theory, it is easier to work modulo prime numbers, so in this section all moduli p, q, etc., are assumed to be positive odd primes.